Ewu694/Minnie-Bot/README.md

  - Task list is very simple and shows every task, doesn't say daily, weekly, etc.
   - Next up may be for me to seperate into daily, weekly, etc.
 # To-Use Bot
-Paste this link: N/A (For if I decide to make this bot available to everyone, for now contact me if you wanna use this bot)
+Paste this link: N/A (For if I decide to make this bot available to everyone, for now contact me if you wanna use this bot, as long as I know you I'll give you the bot token.
+For others, please wait until I finish figuring out deploying this bot)

 # Developer/Collaborators/Other people who wanna use it Download Guide